Ohio Rep. Tim Ryan Ends Bid For Democratic Presidential Nomination

 "I got into this race in April to really give voice to the forgotten people of our country.
 I look forward to continuing that fight," Ryan said Thursday in a tweet.

-The nine-term congressman becomes the 7th candidate to end his or her bid, now bringing the total Democrats in the field to 18.
+The nine-term congressman becomes the seventh candidate to end his or her bid, now bringing the total Democrats in the field to 18.

 Ryan's centrist pitch to voters didn't resonate in a year where most of the electorate was clamoring for a more progressive candidate.
 The Democrat emphasized his Midwestern roots in a state President Trump had carried.